Roenbaeck/digit-bin-index/README.md

 # DigitBinIndex

 A `DigitBinIndex` is a tree-based data structure that organizes a large collection of weighted items to enable highly efficient weighted random selection and removal.
-It is particularly effective for scenarios with millions of items where many may share the same probability.
+It is a specialized tool, purpose-built for scenarios with millions of items where probabilities are approximate and high performance is critical.

 ### The Core Problem

 In many simulations, forecasts, or statistical models, one needs to manage a large, dynamic set of probabilities.
 A common task is to randomly select an item based on its weight (probability), remove it from the set, and repeat this process thousands of times.
 Doing this efficiently with millions of items is a non-trivial performance challenge.

 The use case for which this was originally developed is to perform fast selections in a [Wallenius' noncentral hypergeometric distribution](https://en.wikipedia.org/wiki/Wallenius%27_noncentral_hypergeometric_distribution).
-Despite the daunting name, such probability distributions are very common.
-One example is in complex agent-based [mortality models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4060603/), where each individual has a unique probability of an event occurring in a given time step.
+This sequential sampling model is common in complex agent-based simulations, such as [mortality models](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4060603/).

 ### How It Works